Skip to content

 The 90-Day Extraction Framework

-Stop trying to bribe the technical founder to stay indefinitely.
+Stop trying to compensate the technical founder to stay indefinitely.
 Instead, structure their exit as a knowledge transfer project.
 We call this "Operational Engineering."
-It turns a crisis into a repeatable process.
+It turns a leadership transition into a repeatable process.

 1. The Non-Technical Audit